 From January 2008 to August 2017 David Poulter was Director of Music at Liverpool Cathedral where he enjoyed a close musical partnership with his friend and colleague, Professor Ian Tracey, Organist Titulaire.
-As well as conducting the cathedral choir at seven services each week during term time, David took the choir on tours to Poland, Paris, Estonia, New York and Washington; recorded five CDs of choral music with Priory Records (Evensong from Liverpool Cathedral; Music for Men’s Voices featuring music by Durufle and Tallis; The Psalms of David, Volume 3; Great Cathedral Anthems from Liverpool Cathedral; and Great Hymns from Liverpool (which is due to be released in the Autumn of 2017); conducted the choir for many BBC TV and Radio broadcasts; and directed first performances of specially commissioned works by Cecilia McDowall, Richard Shephard, James Macmillan, and Liverpool-born composer, John McCabe.
+As well as conducting the cathedral choir at seven services each week during term time, David took the choir on tours to Poland, Paris, Estonia, New York and Washington; recorded five CDs of choral music with Priory Records (Evensong from Liverpool Cathedral; Music for Men’s Voices featuring music by Durufle and Tallis; The Psalms of David, Volume 3; Great Cathedral Anthems from Liverpool Cathedral; and Great Hymns from Liverpool); conducted the choir for many BBC TV and Radio broadcasts; and directed first performances of specially commissioned works by Cecilia McDowall, Richard Shephard, James Macmillan, and Liverpool-born composer, John McCabe.

 David Poulter has travelled extensively, as a recitalist, and as a conductor to France, Germany, Holland, Italy, Norway, Poland, Jamaica and the United States.
 He has featured as a soloist on BBC Radio 3 with the BBC Philharmonic Orchestra, and his solo organ CD recordings include: